bsdpot/pot/share/doc/pot/QuickStart.md

 * `datasets`: single type `pot`s have only one dataset
 * `snapshot`: the list of snapshots of this `pot`; currently empty.

-If your `pot` is running, dynamic information can be obtained via:
+If your `pot` is running, runtime information can be obtained via:
 ```shell
 # pot start mypot
 # pot show -p mypot